Criteria for Selecting Tribal Textiles

 |Most collectors hunt

-must usually focus on pieces more than 120 or 135 years old.
+meaning that we must usually focus on pieces more than 110 or 135 years old.
 The first

 widely used synthetic dyes became available in the 1880s, and at first were